TimerErTim/downlomatic/README.md

 ## Usage

 Now you can start the GUI by double-clicking either said shortcut, or the target file directly.
-If you want to start it per command line, you can get more information by executing "downlomatic --help".
+If you want to start it per command line, you can get more information by executing `downlomatic --help`.

 ## Support

 If you need help, you can always open a new [issue](https://github.com/TimerErTim/downlomatic/issues) explaining the problem you are encountering.
+You can reach me at <timerertim@gmail.com> for personal and administrative business.

 ## Contributing

 Contributions are always welcome.
 This can be done by creating issues, promoting the project, implement more media providers/hosts or working on the source code.
 Everything that helps the project growing is deeply appreciated.
-Please read through the [contribution guideline](CONTRIBUTING.md) before contribution as it contains information which may be helpful for you.
+Please read through the [contribution guideline](CONTRIBUTING.md) before contributing as it contains information which may be helpful for you.

 ## Roadmap